Razmirus/RazBack/README.md

 # RazBack
- Try to make my own tool for backups using Python and Btrfs snapshots
+ I try to make my own tool for backups using Python and Btrfs snapshots